injuryepi/injuryicd10cm/README.md

 # injuryicd10cm
 A R package for the use of the injury ICD-10-CM matrix

 **injuryicd10cm**, a package with functions and data for the analysis of icd-10-cm codes related to injury.
-It add intent and mechanism, and ICD-10-CM code description to the inputed data.
+It adds intent and mechanism, and ICD-10-CM code description to the inputed data.

 To install and load the **injuryicd10cm** package into your working environment: